Bipartite Fluctuations and Charge Fractionalization in Quantum Wires: Bound State Solution of Jackiw-Rebbi Model, Quantum Field Theory and DMRG

 To find the solution at zero energy we set $\epsilon=0$.
 A symmetric bound state around the interface satisfies the general solution $\chi_0(x)={\cal A} e^{-f(|x|)}$.
 We can verify that the equation is satisfied for $x>0$ and equally for $x<0$.
 Suppose $x>0$ then the solution leads to $f'(x)=\frac{\Delta}{v_F}\tanh x$ i.e. $f(x)=\frac{\Delta}{v_F}\ln(\cosh(x))$.
 Around $x=0$, the function $f(x)$ can be simplified to $f(x)\sim \frac{\Delta}{2v_F} x^2$ with $v_F=2t$ such that normalization of the wavefunction for $L\rightarrow +\infty$ leads to

-We emphasize here that in the presence of a jump of potential at an edge, the bound state remains e.g. with a $sgn(x)$ function in front of the potential term but the form of the wave-function $\chi_0(x)$ is slightly modified [7,10].
-The $H_{potential}$ term in the Luther-Emery model corresponds to a backscattering term in the spin sector coming from an s-wave pairing interaction [9,10].
-The model is generalizable to a d-wave superconductor in a ladder [8].
-Coupling this zero-energy state to a magnetic impurity can then give rise to zero-energy Majorana fermions [8].
+We emphasize here that in the presence of a jump of potential at an edge, the bound state remains e.g. with a $sgn(x)$ function in front of the potential term but the form of the wave-function $\chi_0(x)$ is slightly modified \cite{FabrizioGogolin}.
+The $H_{potential}$ term in the Luther-Emery model corresponds to a backscattering term in the spin sector coming from an s-wave pairing interaction \cite{LutherEmery,FabrizioGogolin}.
+The model is generalizable to a d-wave superconductor in a ladder \cite{KarynEPL}.
+Coupling this zero-energy state to a magnetic impurity can then give rise to zero-energy Majorana fermions \cite{KarynEPL,Karyn2}.

-In Fig. \ref{probabilityUt1}, we present additional material on DMRG results showing how the signals for the density probability and the bipartite current fluctuations remain visible for intermediate values of interactions $U\sim t$.
+In Figs. \ref{currentfluctuations} and \ref{probabilityUt1}, we present additional material on DMRG results showing how the signals for the density probability and the bipartite current fluctuations remain visible for intermediate values of interactions $U\sim t$.
 We verify the occurrence of the bound state in the density probability until $U\sim 1.75t$.